COSC3020/mergesort-kkrweb/README.md

 Citations:

-Note: Consulted separate in-place and iterative merge sort examples below to help with fixing the logic of my code, cited below.
+Note: Consulted separate in place and iterative merge sort examples below to help with fixing the logic of my code, cited below.
-Intentionally avoided using any resource that would show accomplishing an in-place and iterative mergesort within the same implementation, as that is the point of me to accomplish during this exercise.
+Intentionally avoided using any resource that would show accomplishing an in place and iterative mergesort within the same implementation, as that is the point of me to accomplish during this exercise.

 GeeksforGeeks.
 “InPlace Merge Sort.”
 GeeksforGeeks, 21 Nov.
 2018, www.geeksforgeeks.org/in-place-merge-sort/.